Nealelab/UK_Biobank_GWAS/README.md

 ### Updates

 With the re-release of UK Biobank genotype imputation (which we term imputed-v3), we have generated an updated set of GWAS summary statistics for the genetics community.
+  * Increased the number of phenotypes with application UKB31063 and addtl. custom curated phenotypes (see imputed-v3 Phenotypes)
-We have increased the number of phenotypes (our current application: UKB31063), inclusion of samples (see Sample QC changes), inclusion of SNPs (see Variant QC changes), and our association model (see Association model changes).
-Our largest change is the for all phenotypes, we have run a sex-specific GWAS analysis along with the full set.
+  * More liberal inclusion of samples (see imputed-v3 Sample QC)
+  * Inclusion of more SNPs (see imputed-v3 Variant QC)
+  * Updates to our association model (imputed-v3 Association model) Our largest change is that for all phenotypes, we have run a female-only and male-only GWAS along with the full set.

 Information and scripts from the previous round of GWAS are available in the [imputed-v2-gwas](https://github.com/Nealelab/UK_Biobank_GWAS/tree/master/imputed-v2-gwas) subdirectory

 ### imputed-v3 Phenotypes